rickyboyd45/Look_Alive/README.md

 # Project Description
 With this project I will be choosing 4 cities in the US and pulling the information for upcoming musical events from the Ticketmaster API.
 On the home page I will allow the users to voice their excitment for the upcoming events, as well.
+Hence the name "Look Alive" and enjoy the upcoming events!

 # Wireframes
 https://whimsical.com/project-2-ViDYEhYBL6Dc9Quui9JS5q